Toxgem/qr-code-component-main/README.md

 A good frind of mine suggested a few changes here and there in the margin themes, contrast checkers, so big props for Jonathan and Omar
+Thanks to Lucas and Hyron for their advices